uPortal-Attic/uportal-app-framework/docs/configuration.md

 In version 2.2.1 uPortal-app-framework added the option to add key/value pairs to existing categories (e.g.: **APP_FLAGS**).
 This can be helpful if the application has a few additional **APP_FLAGS** or **SERVICE_LOC**, as it may avoid requiring an additional values service for these few additional values.

-If you have questions please [ask the development list](https://groups.google.com/a/apereo.org/forum/#!forum/uportal-dev).
+Questions about using `uPortal-app-framework`?
+[Ask on the user list](https://groups.google.com/a/apereo.org/forum/#!forum/uportal-user).
+Collaborating on developing `uPortal-app-framework`?
+Discuss on [the development list](https://groups.google.com/a/apereo.org/forum/#!forum/uportal-dev).